benhoyt/inih/README.md

 To use it, just give `ini_parse()` an INI file, and it will call a callback for every `name=value` pair parsed, giving you strings for the section, name, and value.
 It's done this way because it works well on low-memory embedded systems, but also because it makes for a KISS implementation.

-[Download inih now](http://code.google.com/p/inih/downloads/list), browse [the source](http://code.google.com/p/inih/source/browse/trunk/ini.c), or read about [how to use inih in a DRY style](http://blog.brush.co.nz/2009/08/xmacros/) with X-Macros.
+Download a release, browse the source, or read about [how to use inih in a DRY style](http://blog.brush.co.nz/2009/08/xmacros/) with X-Macros.

 ## Compile-time options ##